Alger Hiss

-Early life and family
+Early life and education

-Alger Hiss was one of five children born in Baltimore, Maryland, to Mary "Minnie" Lavinia (née Hughes) and Charles Alger Hiss.
-Both parents came from substantial Baltimore families who could trace their roots to the middle of the eighteenth century.
-Hiss's paternal great-great-grandfather had emigrated from Germany in 1729, married well, and changed his surname from "Hesse" to "Hiss".
-Minnie Hughes had attended teacher's college and was active in Baltimore society.
-Shortly after his marriage at age 24, Charles Hiss entered the business world and joined the dry goods importing firm Daniel Miller and Co.
-He did well, becoming an executive and stockholder.
-When Charles's brother John died suddenly at the age of 33, Charles assumed financial and emotional responsibility for his brother's widow and six children in addition to his own expanding family.
+Born in Baltimore, Maryland, on November 11, 1904, Alger Hiss was one of five children of Mary "Minnie" Lavinia (née Hughes) and Charles Alger Hiss.
+Both parents came from substantial Baltimore families who could trace their roots to the middle of the 18th century.
+Hiss's paternal great-great-grandfather had emigrated from Germany in 1729, and changed his surname from "Hesse" to "Hiss."

+Minnie Hughes attended teacher's college and was active in Baltimore society.
+Shortly after his marriage at age 24, Charles Hiss entered the business world and joined the dry goods importing firm Daniel Miller and Co., where he became an executive and shareholder.

+When Charles' brother John died suddenly at the age of 33, Charles assumed financial and emotional responsibility for his brother's widow and six children in addition to his own expanding family.
 Charles also helped his wife's favorite brother, Albert Hughes, find work at Daniel Miller.
 Hughes at first distinguished himself and was promoted to treasurer of the firm, but then he became involved in a complicated business deal and was unable to meet the financial obligation that was part of a joint agreement.

-As a matter of honor, Charles Hiss felt compelled to sell all his stocks to make good his brother-in-law's debts, as well as to resign from the firm.
-This was in 1907, the year of a great financial panic.
-After inconclusive attempts by relatives to find him a job, Charles fell into a serious depression and committed suicide, cutting his throat with a razor.
-Minnie, who had made the most of her former prosperity and social position, now had to rely on her inheritance and assistance from family members.
+In 1907, the year of great financial panic, Charles Hiss felt compelled to sell all his stocks to make good his brother-in-law's debts and to resign from the firm.
+After unsuccessful attempts by relatives to find him a job, Charles fell into a serious depression and committed suicide, cutting his throat with a razor.
+Minnie, who had made the most of her former prosperity and social position, was then forced to rely on her inheritance and financial assistance from family members.